Lakshya-Kapoor/CodeQuest/README.md

 4. Cloud Run for Backend: FastAPI is deployed on Google Cloud Run, which provides a serverless environment that scales automatically.

+5. Compute Engine for submission-worker: The choice of using a virtual machine allowed finer control to store language runtime images and spinup containers for execution of submissions.
+However this isn't autoscalabale.

 ## TODOs

 - Add some realtime capabilities which allows users to see their submission status update realtime without reload.
 - Add support for more language runtimes.
 - Add profile page UI for users and admin.
 - Add discuss forum.
+- Make the submission-worker autoscalable